- UCOP awards $19 million in biannual allocation of funds to Multicampus Research Programs and Initiatives

 Centering Tribal Stories of Cultural Preservation in Difficult Times

 Cultural heritage protection is of the utmost urgency for many UC students and their communities across California because their irreplaceable sites and natural environments face increasing impacts from development and climate change.
 UC researchers have led specific conversations around these issues in environmental science, biology, ethnography and archaeology, but the millennia of expertise within Indigenous Californian communities is often overlooked.
 Only through interdisciplinary conversations can we highlight the knowledge of California Native communities in order to effectively understand the full scope of potential impacts of climate change and development on cultural heritage.
 In this project, a team of UC professors who have been engaged in community-based research with Indigenous people throughout California will create a holistic teaching approach to train students on engaging with indigenous cultural heritage experts.
 Leader: Mishuana Goeman, associate professor, UCLA.
-UC Davis representative: Beth Rose Middleton, assistant professor, Department of Native American Studies. ($900,000)
+UC Davis representative: Beth Rose Middleton, professor, Department of Native American Studies. ($900,000)

 California Consortium at the Electron-Ion Collider